open-mpi/ompi/docs/faq/general-tuning.rst

-run MPI jobs, then you need to ensure that it is visible on all nodes (typically either by installing it on all nodes for non-networked filesystem installs, or by installing them in a directory that is visibile to all nodes via a networked filesystem).
+run MPI jobs, then you need to ensure that it is visible on all nodes (typically either by installing it on all nodes for non-networked filesystem installs, or by installing them in a directory that is visible to all nodes via a networked filesystem).
 Open MPI does not automatically send components to remote nodes when MPI jobs are run.

 /////////////////////////////////////////////////////////////////////////